Will Ospreay: United Empire (2020–2024)

-On 17 September, Ospreay competed in an inter-promotional match against Naomichi Marufuji of Pro Wrestling Noah at the latter's 25 Anniversary show, thus making his Pro Wrestling Noah debut.
+On 17 September, Ospreay competed in an inter-promotional match against Naomichi Marufuji of Pro Wrestling Noah at the latter's 25th Anniversary show, marking his Pro Wrestling Noah debut.
 Prior to the event, Ospreay claimed the match to be a "dream match" for himself, having idolised Marufuji during his career.
-On 17 September at the event, Ospreay defeated Marufuji.
+At the event, Ospreay defeated Marufuji.
 Back in NJPW, Ospreay successfully defended the IWGP United Kingdom Heavyweight Championship against Yota Tsuji at Destruction in Kobe.
-The following month, Ospreay defended his championship against NJPW World Television Champion, Zack Sabre Jr. at Royal Quest III and Shota Umino at Power Struggle, the month after.
-After defeating Umino, Ospreay was confronted by former IWGP United States Heavyweight Champion, Jon Moxley.
-Before a challenge could be laid out, both men were attacked by David Finlay, who used a mallet to destroy both the IWGP United States Heavyweight Championship and the IWGP United Kingdom Heavyweight Championship belts.
-Finlay's manager Gedo, then challenged Ospreay and Moxley to a three-way match, on Finlay's behalf for a brand new championship at Wrestle Kingdom 18.
+The following month, Ospreay defended his championship against NJPW World Television Champion, Zack Sabre Jr., at Royal Quest III, and Shota Umino at Power Struggle, the month after.
+After defeating Umino, Ospreay was confronted by former IWGP United States Heavyweight Champion, AEW's Jon Moxley.
+Before a challenge could be laid out, both men were attacked by the new Bullet Club leader, David Finlay, who used a mallet to destroy both the IWGP United States Heavyweight Championship and the IWGP United Kingdom Heavyweight Championship belts.
+Finlay's manager Gedo then challenged Ospreay and Moxley to a three-way match, on Finlay's behalf, for a brand new championship at Wrestle Kingdom 18.
 Soon after the match was made official by NJPW.
-The IWGP United States Heavyweight Championship was retired on 11 December, ending Ospreay's second title reign at 169 days and making him the final United States Heavyweight Champion.
-Due to this the match at Wrestle Kingdom 18 was announced to be for the newly created IWGP Global Heavyweight Championship instead.
-On January 4, 2024, at Wrestle Kingdom 18, Ospreay failed to win the new title, as it was won by Finlay.
+The IWGP United States Heavyweight Championship was retired on 11 December, ending Ospreay's second title reign at 169 days and making him the final champion.
+The match at Wrestle Kingdom 18 was then announced to be for the newly created IWGP Global Heavyweight Championship instead.
+At Wrestle Kingdom 18, Ospreay failed to win the new title, as it was won by Finlay.

-Following Wrestle Kingdom, Ospreay continued to feud with Finlay, where United Empire and Finlay's Bullet Club War Dogs, uncontrollably brawled at New Year Dash!!, causing a no-contest.
-After the two teams were separated, Ospreay challenged Bullet Club War Dogs to a match against United Empire, for his final NJPW match on February 11, allowing Finlay to pick the stipulation.
-Finlay chose a Steel cage match, which was made official for The New Beginning in Osaka on February 11.
-Before his final NJPW match, Ospreay faced Kazuchika Okada at Battle in the Valley on January 13, but lost.
+Following Wrestle Kingdom, Ospreay continued to feud with Finlay, where United Empire and Finlay's Bullet Club War Dogs uncontrollably brawled at New Year Dash!!, causing a no-contest.
+After the two teams were separated, Ospreay challenged Bullet Club War Dogs to a match against United Empire at The New Beginning in Osaka on 11 February, allowing Finlay to pick the stipulation.
+Finlay chose a Steel cage match, which was made official.
+Before this final NJPW match, Ospreay faced Kazuchika Okada at Battle in the Valley on 13 January, but lost.
 After the match, the two former stablemates embraced in the ring.
-On February 11 at The New Beginning in Osaka, United Empire was defeated by Bullet Club War Dogs, in the 10-man steel cage match.
-After the match, Ospreay thanked the NJPW fans and promised to return to the promotion one day, before embracing with his United Empire stablemates in the ring.
-This marked Ospreay's final appearance for the promotion.
+At New Beginning in Osaka, United Empire was defeated by Bullet Club War Dogs in the 10-man steel cage match.
+After the match, Ospreay thanked the NJPW fans and promised to return to the promotion one day, before embracing his United Empire stablemates in the ring.